 The type of client base using an ETF can also impact its liquidity profile in the secondary market and should be considered during the due diligence process.
-For instance, if a fund obtains an identifiable three- and five-year track record of top-decile performance, it could improve the fund’s liquidity profile through an uptick in activity (volumes and flows) from an investor base seeking a high-performing time-tested strategy.
-Robust liquidity due diligence, therefore, must be tailored to account for shifts in market volatility, client demand and user base.
+For instance, if a fund obtains an identifiable 3- and 5-year track record of top-decile performance, it could improve the fund’s liquidity profile through an uptick in activity (volumes and flows) from an investor base seeking a high-performing time-tested strategy.
+And so, robust liquidity due diligence must be tailored to account for shifts in market volatility, client demand, and user base.

 Reviewing just one period in time may not capture all of the different trading environments as market volatility and client demand can change over time.
 Average spread and volume data can be skewed depending on market and client dynamics during the time period being considered.
 There are days within those periods where spreads can be much higher or much lower.
-Therefore, it’s important to take a deeper dive into the data.
+And so, it’s important to take a deeper dive into the data.

-Given the variability of the spread for Fund A, the next step is to understand how the spread has changed during different volatility regimes.
+Given the variability of the spread for Fund A, the next step is to understand how the spread changes during different volatility regimes.
 An increase in market volatility can lead to higher bid-ask spreads on ETFs, with the bulk of the change depending on the fund’s liquidity profile and market focus.

 Figure 3 illustrates how Fund A and Fund B behaved during different market volatility regimes.
 The regime was identified by calculating the rolling 30-day realized standard deviation of returns for the underlying markets of focus.
 The realized volatility was separated into deciles, with the lowest periods of volatility represented by the first decile and the highest periods represented by the tenth decile.
 For each decile, we calculated the median bid-ask spread.

 While Fund A had been of substantial size prior to 2019, with over $1.5 billion in assets, there was a distinct shift at the start of the year.
-Assets soared to close to $3 billion, and the bid-ask spreads moved lower.
+Assets soared to nearly $3 billion, and the bid-ask spreads moved lower.
 This coincided with the median number of 2019’s daily trades, which is one metric that can be used to measure client demand, surging by 64% from a median daily value of 1,641 in 2018 to 2,686 trades a day in 2019.

-But the spread didn’t gap as high as before, which is a positive for Fund A. Its sensitivity to volatility, therefore, can be considered to have been reduced as a result of higher assets and client user base.
-Even with a 0.04% bid-ask spread during the volatility spike, the TCO for Fund A (0.11% + 0.04% = 0.15%) is still below that of Fund B (0.14% + 0.02% = 0.16%).
+But the spread didn’t gap as high as before, which is a positive for Fund A. Therefore, its sensitivity to volatility can be considered to have been reduced as a result of higher assets and client user base.
+Even with a 0.04% bid-ask spread during the volatility spike, the total cost of ownership for Fund A (0.11% + 0.04% = 0.15%) is still below that of Fund B (0.14% + 0.02% = 0.16%).

-Fund size had a direct impact on the bid-ask spread here.
-However, that is not always the case.
+Fund size directly impacted the bid-ask spread here.
+But this is not always the case.
 In this instance, the fund size coincided with an increase in the number of trades being executed.
 That means it wasn’t one large investor, but many investors seeking out this exposure.
 With greater demand from many counterparts, trading costs were naturally lowered.

 Not having organic flow from multiple sources — even if the fund itself is large — can be detrimental to a fund’s liquidity profile, particularly in volatile markets that result in higher spreads.
-That’s why examining the diversity and number of investors — in addition to spreads, trading volume and assets under management — should be a consideration while conducting a fund’s liquidity analysis.
+That’s why examining the diversity and number of investors — in addition to spreads, trading volume, and assets under management — should be a consideration while conducting a fund’s liquidity analysis.

-Determining which fund is more beneficial to use depends on an investor’s typical execution strategy, trading frequency, order size and the emphasis placed on maintaining low expense ratio profiles within a broader portfolio.
+Determining which fund is more beneficial to use depends on an investor’s typical execution strategy, trading frequency, order size, and the emphasis placed on maintaining low expense ratio profiles within a broader portfolio.